Smart TV FAQ

 Amazon.
 See Identifying Amazon Fire TV Devices for more details.

-- Q: How do I target Fire TV Edition in my manifest?
+- Q: How do I target Smart TVs in my manifest?

 - Currently, you can't target any Fire TV devices through your manifest.
-When you upload your APK into the Appstore submission portal, on the “Binary File(s)” tab, you must indicate support for Fire TV Edition in the same way that you indicate support for the other Fire TV devices — by manually moving a slider to indicate support for that device.
+When you upload your APK during the app submission process, on the Target Your App screen, you must indicate support for Smart TV devices in the same way that you indicate support for the other Fire TV devices — by manually clicking the checkbox to indicate support for that device.

-- Q: What features can I access/leverage on Fire TV Edition that I previously was unable to use on other Fire TV devices?
+- Q: What features can I access/leverage on Smart TVs that I previously was unable to use on other Fire TV devices?

-- For apps, Fire TV Edition does not give you access to any special new features.
-The device itself has some new UI elements, such as the ability to toggle between inputs (and see a preview of the input prior to switching), aggregation of live content on a row called "On Now", the option to select over-the-air (antenna) content, the ability to control volume, power, and other TV features using your voice, and a remote with 6 new buttons (power, volume up, volume down, Netflix, Amazon Video, and Amazon Music).
+- For apps, Smart TVs do not give you access to any special new features.
+The device itself has some new UI elements, such as the ability to toggle between inputs (and see a preview of the input prior to switching), aggregation of live content on a row called "On Now", the option to select over-the-air (antenna) content, the ability to control volume, power, and other TV features using your voice, and a remote with extra buttons.
 However, apps launch and function in the same way as with other Fire TV devices.

-- Q: Does Fire TV Edition have more horsepower to run more CPU intensive games?
+- Q: Do Smart TVs have more horsepower to run more CPU intensive games?

-- Q: Can I map the new buttons on the Fire TV Edition remote controller to my game?
+- Q: Can I map the new buttons on the Smart TV remote controller to my game?

-- No, the six new buttons (volume up, volume down, power, Netflix, Amazon Video, and Amazon Music) are owned by the system and not accessible to third-party apps.
+- No, the additional buttons on Smart TV remote controls (volume up, volume down, power, Netflix, Prime Video, etc.) are owned by the system and not accessible to third-party apps.

-- Q: How can I test my app on Fire TV Edition?
+- Q: How can I test my app on Smart TVs?

-- For Android apps, you test apps the usual way, connecting Android Debug Bridge (ADB) to Fire TV, then running the app from Android Studio.
-However, you cannot connect ADB to Fire TV Edition using a USB cable.
-You must connect ADB through the wifi network.
-(Web apps do testing using the Web App Tester, not with ADB.)
+- For Android apps, you test apps the usual way, by connecting Android Debug Bridge (ADB) to Fire TV then running the app from Android Studio.
+However, you cannot connect adb to Smart TVs using a USB cable.
+You must connect adb through the wifi network.
+Web apps can be tested using the Web App Tester rather than with ADB.

 - Q: How can I test my app on Smart TVs without a Fire TV Smart TV?

 - You must have a Fire TV Smart TV device to fully test your device.
 Emulators don't work reliably for testing apps with Fire TV.
-And the App Testing Service (ATS) widget currently does not evaluate support for Fire TV Edition.
-However, if you submit your APK to the Appstore and it fails for some reason on Fire TV Edition, the Appstore team will let you know why your app failed.
-In general, if your app works on a Fire TV device (esp.
-Fire TV Stick - Gen 2), it will work on Fire TV Edition.
+However, if you submit your APK to the Appstore and it fails for some reason on Smart TVs, the Appstore team will let you know why your app failed.
+In general, if your app works on a Fire TV device (especially Fire TV Stick), it will work on a Smart TV.

-- Q: If I have an Fire TV Edition device, can I plug in a Fire TV device (e.g., stick, cube, pendant, set-top box) into the Smart TV to test support on those devices as well?
+- Q: If I have a Smart TV, can I plug in a Fire TV device (e.g., stick, cube, pendant, set-top box) into the Smart TV to test support on those devices as well?